 If you want to build links to your video, I recommend that you follow these 10 advanced techniques of getting authority links and these link-building tactics.
 If you want to be lazy about your link building, you could use Fivver.

 Fiverr is a site where people will do just about anything for $5, like dance in spandex and sing happy birthday messages.

 What you need is to look for the Fiverr profile “social_bookmark”.

-Once you give him the keyword and URL and pay him $5, he’ll get backlinks to your YouTube video.
+Once you give this person the keyword and URL and pay him $5, he’ll get backlinks to your YouTube video.

-So in total you could be ranking in one month, but you probably won’t rank as high as you would like as the links that you’ll get from Fiverr won’t be as high in quality.
-Which is why I recommend that you ideally try to build them manually.
+So, after your efforts, you could be ranking in about a month, but you probably won’t rank as high as you would like to as the links that you’ll get from Fiverr won’t be as high in quality.
+That is why I recommend that you ideally try to build them manually.

-One advantage you have with videos over conventional SEO is that it is easier to get a YouTube video to rank on page 1 than it is to rank a website.
+One advantage you have with videos over conventional SEO is that it is easier to get a YouTube video to rank on page 1 than it is to get a website to rank.

-Google’s algorithm to find and index videos will only get better over time…and the competition for these results will obviously get more competitive, which means first page ranking will get tougher.
-So if you haven’t created a video yet, you better hurry up.
+Google’s algorithm to find and index videos will only get better over time…and the competition for these results will obviously get more fierce, which means first-page ranking will get tougher.
+So, if you haven’t created a video yet, you’d better hurry up.

 What other SEO tactics do you use to rank videos on the first page of search results?